Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Neither LF nor LO covers a telehandler.

-Telehandler operation on NSW construction sites typically requires a separate competency assessment or a specific HRWL class depending on the machine's rated capacity.
-Always verify with your site supervisor before operating any machine not covered by your licence class. ⚠️
+Telehandler operation on NSW construction sites typically needs a separate competency assessment or a specific HRWL class depending on the machine's rated capacity.
+Always verify with your supervisor before operating any machine outside your class.

 LF